awsdocs/aws-elemental-medialive-user-guide/doc_source/cli-example-multiple-creates.md

-# Combination of Create Actions<a name="cli-example-multiple-creates"></a>
+# Combination of create actions<a name="cli-example-multiple-creates"></a>

 Here is an example of a JSON body to pass into the `--creates` parameter of the `batch-update-schedule` AWS CLI command\.
 It contains two actions to create\.
-In this example, both actions are splice\_inserts, but in fact you can combine any number and any type of create actions:
+In this example, both actions are splice\_inserts, but in fact you can combine any number and any type of create actions\.

 ```
 {